Why You’ll Love This Recipe

 Apple Mixture

-- Lemon Juice
+- Lemon Juice: Adds brightness.

-- Cinnamon & Nutmeg: Warming spices for all the cozy and delicious flavors.
+- Cinnamon & Nutmeg: Warm, cozy spice.

 Crumb Topping